 Common transitions consist of conditions that are checked all the time, independent from the current state.
 They are defined at the beginning of an option.
-Transitions within states are only "else-branches" of the common transition, because they are only evaluated if no common transition is satisfied.
+Transitions within states are "else-branches" of the common transition, because they are just evaluated if no common transition is satisfied.

 Target states and aborted states behave like normal states, except that a calling option may check whether the called option currently executes a target state or an aborted state.
 This can come in handy if a calling option should wait for the called option to finish before transitioning to another state.
-This can be done by using the special symbols action\done and action\aborted.
+This can be done by using the special symbols action_done and action_aborted.